TiagoOliveiraa/Car-Showroom/README.md

 3. To start the application locally, run:
     ```bash
     npm start

 ## Running Tests

 To run the unit tests, use the following command:

     ```bash
     npm test

+## Building the Project

+To build the project for production, run:
+    ```bash
+    npm run build

+This command will also run the tests before finish building the project.